Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p dir="auto">V4.9 : 18-Sep-2022 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V5.0 : 27-Sep-2022 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Added new bankswitching schemes:  TVBOY, UASW and 0840 (Econobanking)</li>
+  <li>Added new bankswitching scheme:  X07 (Stella''s Stocking).</li>

-  <li>Fixed UA bankswitching scheme to allow more games to run</li>
+  <li>Improved 4K/2K driver to squeese out a couple more frames of performance.</li>

+  <li>New special F8 driver to support more 8K games on the DS-Lite.</li>

+  <li>Lots of cleanup across the board in the database to make more games playable.</li>

   </ul>'
-updated: '2022-09-18T21:40:54Z'
+updated: '2022-09-27T11:26:42Z'
-version: '4.9'
+version: '5.0'
-version_title: Version 4.9
+version_title: Version 5.0
 ---